charlie-wong/coding-style/c/Comments.rst

 Function Declarations Comments
 -------------------------------------------------------------------------------
-Comments at the declaration of a function describe the `usage` of the function.
+Comments at the declaration of a function describe the **usage** of the function.
 Every function declaration should have comments immediately preceding it that describe what the function does and how to use it.
 In general, these comments do not describe how the function performs its task which should be left to comments in the function definition.

 Types of things to mention in comments at the function declaration:

-    - If the function allocates memory that the caller must free.
+    - Whether the function allocates memory that the caller must free.
     - Whether any of the arguments can be a null pointer.
-    - If there are any performance implications of how a function is used.
+    - Whether there are any performance implications of how a function is used.
     - Whether the function is re-entrant.
     - What are its synchronization assumptions.